NISHANxGAMER/Xiaomi-bloatwares/README.md

 Remove it using shell command

-recommend apps for that : ladb , termux , shizku (extra shell app required , brevent) all apps can found on Google play
+recommend apps for that : ladb , termux , shizku (extra shell app required) , brevent. all apps can found on Google play

 MIUI & HYPEROS SAFE TO REMOVE BLOATWARES LIST‼️